Wailbak/Financial-fraud-detection/README.md

 The analysis and model development indicate that the dataset can be effectively used to detect fraudulent online transactions.
 The Decision Tree Classifier demonstrates reliable performance, making it a valuable tool for online payment fraud detection.

 # Summary
-This project has enhanced our skills in data preprocessing, exploratory data analysis, and machine learning model development to address the critical issue of online payment fraud:
+This project has enhanced my skills in data preprocessing, exploratory data analysis, and machine learning model development to address the critical issue of online payment fraud:

 * __🔍 Data Exploration:__ Detailed analysis of transaction data, identifying key patterns and relationships.
 * __🤖 Machine Learning:__ Developed a classification model that accurately detects fraudulent transactions.